Haxxnet/Compose-Examples/README.md

 - [Tor-Browser](examples/tor-browser) - Running a Tor browser instance on any headless server.
 - [Firefox](examples/firefox) - Firefox by linuxserver.io allows you to run the popular Firefox web broser on a remote server.
 - [Libreddit](examples/libreddit) - Libreddit is a portmanteau of "libre" (meaning freedom) and "Reddit".
 It is a private front-end like Invidious but for Reddit.
 Browse the coldest takes of r/unpopularopinion without being tracked.
+- [FusionAuth](examples/fusionauth) - FusionAuth is a self-hostable OIDC, OAuth and SAML server.
+It also offers MFA, social sign-on, login workflows, user management and single sign-on.

 ### Internet of Things / Smart Home / IT Automation
 - [Home Assistant](examples/homeassistant) - Open source home automation that puts local control and privacy first.
 Powered by a worldwide community of tinkerers and DIY enthusiasts.
 Perfect to run on a Raspberry Pi or a local server.